Error-331/code_tests/docs/bible/links.md

 The Mothers of Knowledge - June 24 (We must never tire of repeating the same gospel to sinners);

 Tasting the Goodness of God - June 25 (Psalm 34:8, 2 Timothy 2:24-26);

+Taking Communion - June 26 (We should never forget what we deserve and what grace has done for us; God should have given us hell, but instead He have us heaven);

+The Fogged Mirror - June 27 (Fear God, listen to the Law, love the Christ);